opentargets-archive/webapp/README.md

 You can also build your own container, if you want to change the nginx configuration.
+**NB** before building the container you should have built the app at least once,for eg. with `gulp build-all`

 ```sh
 docker build -t mywebapp .